-Ultrasound testing works by transmitting high-frequency sound waves, inaudible to the human ear, through the breast.
-The sound waves bounce off surfaces in the breast (tissue, air, fluid) and these "echoes" are recorded and transformed into video or photographic images.
+Ultrasound is a painless procedure that uses sound waves to make images of the inside of your body.
+The sound waves bounce off surfaces in your body, and the "echoes" are recorded and transformed into video or photographs.

 It’s often used in addition to mammography to tell whether a lump in a breast is a cyst (a fluid-filled sac) or a solid mass, which might be cancer.
 Ultrasound can also help pinpoint the position of a tumor.
 This guides the doctor to the exact place to insert a needle during a biopsy.

 Ultrasound is safe, and there are no side effects.
 It doesn’t use radiation like X-rays do.

 You really don’t need to do to anything to prepare for a breast ultrasound.

 - You’ll be asked to change into a hospital gown, so you may consider wearing a two-piece outfit on the day of the test so that you only need to remove your top.